 One of the things they might suggest is extending the term of your mortgage (the amount of time left to run on the mortgage) to reduce your monthly repayments.

 Look at other ways of funding your long-term care

 If the reason you’re selling your home is to pay for your long-term care, make sure you’ve looked into all the alternatives and have spoken to an independent financial adviser who specialises in funding long-term care.

-If you decide that you would like to sell your property through a quick house sale company follow these tips:
+If you decide you want to sell your property through a quick house sale company make sure you: